aemiers/intention-timer/README.md

 <img src="https://gyazo.com/7b312346ab370da8be4540ac65eac14c.gif">

 When all the input fields are filled out and an activity button is selected then the user can proceed to the next page where they will find a timer with the minutes and seconds they input on the previous page.
+If any number less than 10 was input into the minutes and seconds field then the timer will automatically add a zero before the number so that the timer stays unified.
 The user's task description appears at the top of the page and a large start button is visible.
 When the user is ready to begin their timed task they must click the start button and the timer will start counting down.

 <img src="https://gyazo.com/59db5155f8ec4af4c0201ea29f5fcaf4.gif">

 After the time runs out a 'COMPLETE' message will appear and the user is given the option to log the completed activity to the 'Past Activities' card holder on the right side of the screen.
+A colored bar will display on the logged activity card; this color matches the category button color the user selected on the home page.

 <img src="https://gyazo.com/2eaac0a5c1f84edd1f96f21903330a02.gif">